swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

 }
 ```

-`MutableSpan` will have new initializers to mutate the memory of a `MutableRawSpan` as a typed `MutableSpan`, when its `Element` conforms to `ConvertibleFromBytes`.
+`MutableSpan` will have new initializers to mutate the memory of a `MutableRawSpan` as a typed `MutableSpan`, when its `Element` conforms to `ConvertibleToBytes & ConvertibleFromBytes`.
 These conversions will check for alignment and bounds.
 When the `MutableRawSpan`'s pointer alignment is incorrect for `Element`, this initializer will trap.
 When the bounds are not a multiple of the stride, this initializer will trap.

 ```swift
 extension MutableSpan {